utsavlamichhane/mbX_2.1_Beta-/Installation.md

 If you have trouble downloading the package file.

-Email me I will send you a private google drive link.
+Email me I will send you a private one drive link.

 Open R studio.